 A range of outcomes may be produced or improved by neighbourhood improvements, including greater overall levels of satisfaction and higher resident ratings of the quality of neighbourhoods.
 This includes the built and natural environment and local amenities and facilities.
 People may also derive a number of psychosocial benefits from their neighbourhood, pertaining to control/privacy and status/reputation.

-Key findings to date relating to this outcome are summarised below.
+Key findings relating to this outcome are summarised below.

 Outmovers and neighbourhood satisfaction